 Kaiserslautern is famous for its soccer team “Red Devils” and was selected as one of the official venues for the 2006 FIFA World Cup.
 The city’s unique mixture of high tech and unspoiled nature, history and modernity makes for an international but still traditional German city.
 The Computer Science Department is very active in research and education.
 There are currently 24 groups covering the entire spectrum of research topics, focusing particularly on:

 - >> Information and Communication Systems

 The Fraunhofer IESE in Kaiserslautern currently has 200 employees who perform research in the areas of software development, software quality management, and software competence management.
 Together with its sister institute in the USA, Fraunhofer IESE offers processes, methods, and techniques for developing software-based systems according to engineering-style principles.
 In doing so, it follows an empirical approach: Through proven, innovative solutions, products based on software can be brought to the market with a measurably higher degree of efficiency.

-, founded in 1996, is directed by Prof. Peter Liggesmeyer and Prof. Dieter Rombach .
+, founded in 1996, is directed by Prof. Peter Liggesmeyer.

 In 2005, the Fraunhofer Academy was established as a central unit to support Fraunhofer institutes in offering advanced training programs.
-With our range of training and development courses, we seek to contribute to the creation of a new innovation culture in Germany and Europe.
+With the range of training and development courses, the Fraunhofer seek to contribute to the creation of an innovation culture in Germany and Europe.
 Especially the service-oriented online Master programs like IESE‘s “Software Engineering for Embedded Systems” are perfectly suited to create new opportunities for software professionals.
-In cooperation with our partner DISC, we will try to provide a program that provides best-in-class theoretical and practical aspects of software engineering.
+In cooperation, we provide a program that provides best-in-class theoretical and practical aspects of software engineering.
 Further information can be found at

 Distance and Independent Studies Center (DISC)